Skip to product information

 First, your best historical source is the Bible itself.
 It is a big fat book with lots of stories and all of them are in a Jewish, middle-eastern setting.
 That is our target area and so the Bible becomes your greatest historical source.
 Let’s say you want to study shepherding: Who were shepherds?
 What were their duties?
 Were they respected?
 How well were they paid? etc. Just start searching the Scriptures for clues.
 In John 10, for example, Jesus speaks of his shepherding role of calling the sheep by name, protecting them from predators and robbers, putting them in their pen at night, and being the ‘door to the sheep’ which required laying in the opening of the low rock wall.
 We also learn that hired hands will flee in the face of danger and sometimes kill the sheep themselves to eat them.
 True owners, on the other hand, will organize search parties for wayward sheep, lay down their lives for their sheep, lead them to still waters, and separate them from goats (cf. Psalm 23; Ezekiel 34; Zechariah 11).
 The information is there in the Bible if we are willing to take the time to search it out through concordance work.

 Second, your reading of the Bible should be augmented with a Bible Dictionary or a Bible Encyclopedia (really the only difference between the two is their relative length—encyclopedias are longer and more comprehensive).
 Look up your topic (alphabetically) and see what an expert in the field has to say about agriculture, building, children, dogs, east, fasting, goats, healing . . .
 Xerxes, youth, Zedekiah.
 These dictionaries and encyclopedias can be very expensive.
 Don’t be fooled by the latest edition with the new color pictures on the cover.
 Ninety-nine percent of the information in the old edition is identical to the new.
 Want my advice?
 Buy a computer concordance that has one of these embedded in it.
 It won’t be the newest, but it will have about ten times more information than you will ever use anyway.
-Another option is simply to access the good material that has been made available online for free.
+Another option is simply to access the good material that has been made available online for free."

 Other Books by This Author